Child Safe Standard 3: Guidance for schools on developing a Child Safety Code of Conduct to help keep children safe from harm.

 This Child Safety Code of Conduct identifies appropriate and inappropriate behaviour with children in a school environment.
 The objective is to guide school staff in identifying and regulating their own behaviour and the behaviour of other school staff and to protect children from abuse in the school environment.

 The Child Safety Code of Conduct does not replace or change responsibilities under the Code of Conduct for Victorian Public Sector Employees the Victorian Teaching Profession Codes of Conduct and Ethics and other professional or occupational codes of conduct that may impose certain obligations or regulations.

-The Code is intended to be complementary to those other professional or occupational codes of conduct.
+The Code is intended to be complementary to those other professionals or occupational codes of conduct.

-For more information regarding the alignment between the Child Safety Code of Conduct and other applicable professional codes of conduct, see
+For more information regarding the alignment between the Child Safety Code of Conduct and other applicable professional codes of conduct, refer to:

-Aligning the Child Safety Code of Conduct to Other Professional Codes (pdf - 503.25kb).
+Aligning the Child Safety Code of Conduct to Other Professional Codes (PDF, 503KB).